vic-sem-2018/syllabus/VicSemSyllabus2018.md

 + Michel Foucault, “Classifying,” from The Order of Things
 + Ronald Day, from *Indexing It All*
 + Charles Reade’s notecards
-+ look at some literature indexes: Pickwick, In Memoriam, etc
++ look at some literature indexes: *Pickwick*, *In Memoriam*, etc
 + description of fictional novelist-researcher Rolfe from *A Terrible Temptation*
-+ in-class workshop preparation: open notebooks
++ in-class workshop: open notebooks

-discussion and outline:
++ discussion and outline:
-close reading:
++ close reading:
-criticism summary:
++ criticism summary:
-seminar paper:
++ seminar paper:
-break:
++ break:

 #### March 13: spring break

 #### March 20: the preparation of the novel
 some topics: encyclopedia,